 My education was seriously lacking in that respect - maybe I just went to the sort of school where they didn't willingly give the kids sharp objects.

-To paraphrase Mark Twain - "I never let schooling interfere with my education" so I bought myself a small linocutting kit and I started to teach myself how to carve and print with Lino.
+To paraphrase Mark Twain - "I never let schooling interfere with my education" so I bought myself a small kit and I started to teach myself how to carve and print with Lino.
 I was hooked.

-I was invited to become a member of Oxford Art Society in 2019.
+After two successful entries in their Open Exhibitions, I was invited to become a member of Oxford Art Society in 2019.